tatiananantes/rails_api_app/README.md

 | /auth/register | POST | Creates user |
 | /auth/login | POST | User login |

-### Not completed
-- Groups have a unique name and can have many users and users can belong to many groups.
-- Some users have admin privileges and they need to be able to carry out the following actions using a valid user token:
-  - Create groups
-  - Assign users to groups

 ## Screenshots of the API's responses (Postman):
 ### User can register with username, email and password